Premier Dental Websites & Marketing

 If we can think back to about a decade ago, there weren’t many outlets to leave a business review.
 The Better Business Bureau was available, but their business model generally dealt with consumer complaints.
 Most consumers felt as if they didn’t have a voice when it came to their opinion of a business.
 Flash forward 10 years and patients can now leave a review on dozens of outlets.
 But what actually motivates a patient to leave a review at all?
 Whether positive or negative there are a handful of factors that motivate patients to leave reviews.

-Reviewer Motivations can vary
+Reviewer motivations can vary

 Leaving a review on Google, Yelp or any other platform is completely voluntary (or at least should be).
 If you’re paying for fake reviews, do yourself a favor and STOP.
 We’ll get back to paid reviews in a minute.